alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 First, select the token contract (`ParkPics.sol` in our sample contracts) in the `File Explorer` tab.
 Then, in the `Solidity Compiler` tab, select a compiler version at least as recent as that specified in the contracts (0.8.2 per `pragma solidity ^0.8.2;` at the top of `ParkPics.sol`) and click `Compile <CONTRACT>`.
 Finally, in the `Deploy & Run Transactions` tab, select your environment and owner wallet (see below), and deploy the token contract.

-To test integration with OpenSea, we recommend using `Injected Web3` for the environment and connecting your web wallet like MetaMask.
+To test integration with OpenSea, we recommend using `Injected Web3` for the environment and connecting a web wallet like MetaMask.
 You can connect to Remix much like other web3 services by signing a transaction with your wallet.
 In your web wallet, select the desired network for deployment; we recommend trying a testnet first like Rinkeby for Ethereum or Mumbai for Polygon.

 Note: If you don't already have Polygon integrated with your web wallet, follow these [steps](https://docs.polygon.technology/docs/develop/metamask/config-polygon-on-metamask/) released by the Polygon team.
 You'll also need some Ether or Matic in your wallet to cover gas fees for deployment.
 For testnet transactions, use these faucets for testnet Ether and Matic, respectively: [Rinkeby](https://faucets.chain.link/rinkeby) and [Mumbai](https://faucet.polygon.technology/).